A food and literacy program for 2nd graders that centers around children’s literature.

 In each session, Spoons’ educators read a food-related storybook and lead a tasting and curriculum activity.

 Spoons Across America’s curriculum continues in the 2nd grade with Farm to Book®.
 This program gives children the opportunity to further explore new and unfamiliar tastes.
 Using Children’s literature – both fiction and nonfiction – children also learn about the source of their food – how it is produced, grown, and transported from farm to table, making these concepts accessible and fun for young children.

 - These picture books focus on a range of culinary, health, and agriculture related topics including local and seasonal foods, information about plants (parts of a plant, how a seed grows), foods of different cultures, and nutrition.

 - In every session children have the opportunity to smell, taste, and talk about new and unfamiliar foods: inspiring them to become adventurous eaters and develop curiosity about taste, and where their food is grown.

 - Each session includes a tasting component as well as an additional hands-on activity that connects to current Common Core Learning Standards.

-At the end of each session, children receive a take-home handout containing recipes, activities and information related to the food highlighted in that month’s book.
-At the end of all 9 sessions a cookbook is created celebrating all the foods explored throughout the school year.
+At the end of each session, children receive a journal page for writing and drawing as well as a family newsletter containing recipes, activities and information related to the food highlighted in that month’s book.